Find a Yacht

 Marina Dalmacija, Sukosan

-Apartments Emanuela – c. £45 for a double room – excellent rooms literally opposite the marina (you can probably spot your boat from here!) with a shared garden and sun-terrace, and within easy walking distance of the beach (for if you spot your boat isn’t ready yet).
+Hotel Joso *** – c. £60 for a double room – excellent rooms as close to the marina as you can get (you can probably spot your boat from here!), each with their own private balcony, and just over the road from the beach (for if you spot your boat isn’t ready yet).

 White Residence **** - c. £120 for a 2-room apartment (sleeps 4) – amazing luxury apartments with a balcony (or a sunbathing terrace) and superb views over the sea, and within 900m of the marina.
 Apartments have their own dining areas and kitchen, and some apartments can house up to six people.